Sv443/GitHub.io-Page/README.md

-# This is just my GitHub homepage containing most of my projects and resources
+# This is just my GitHub homepage I use when my server is down